pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 Now, when the user navigates to `/signin`, the Signin component will be rendered.

 Finally, let's add a link to the signin page from the homepage:

+Add a navigation element with a link to the `Signin` component as below on the `HomePage.tsx` file.

 ```js
 import { Link } from "react-router-dom";